Inclement Weather & Incidents

 Construction sites are particularly vulnerable.
 The high elevation of looming steel structures, cranes, and boom lifts commonly found on project sites can attract lightning during a storm.
 Metal materials and equipment can become deadly hazards when struck by lightning.
 Lightning is generally accompanied by worse weather, like heavy rains or thunderstorms.

 Lightning poses the risks of severe accidents, particularly electrocutions, fires, or explosions.
+Sites must factor this into their inclement weather risk assessment protocols.

 Extreme Temperatures